List of One Tree Hill characters: Chris Keller

-Chris Keller is portrayed by Tyler Hilton in a recurring role during seasons two, three and four and as a series regular in season nine.
+Chris Keller is portrayed by Tyler Hilton in a recurring role during Season 2, 3, and 4 and as a series regular in Season 9.
 He is introduced when Peyton asks to put up a flyer in the record shop which he works at.
 Chris is talented but also very egotistical to the point of referring to himself in the third person.
 He later shows up for the auditions to perform at TRIC.
 With Peyton being impressed by his audition, he agrees to perform, however leaves the stage with the intention that Haley would have to perform in his absence.
 Impressed by Haley's talent he invites her to share some studio time, and the two record a cover to Ryan Adams' When the Stars Go Blue.
 Upon finding out that the two worked together, Nathan threatens Chris warning him not to take advantage of her.
 He later kisses Haley and invites her to join him on tour, which she initially accepts however backs out last minute.
 He returns to Tree Hill whilst touring and convinces Haley to join him on tour.

-He returns in the third season when Nathan asks him to help Haley with her song writing.
+He returns in Season 3 when Nathan asks him to help Haley with her song writing.
 Following getting drunk with Brooke, the two sleep together, causing problems in her relationship with Lucas.
 With no money to pay for Haley's music masters from the studio, he and Nathan play poker to gain money.
-However the two become stranded with no money, leading Chris to sell his guitar to pay the studio.
+However, the two become stranded with no money, leading Chris to sell his guitar to pay the studio.
 He then leaves Tree Hill on good terms with Nathan.
 He later appears while the gang are in Honeygrove rescuing Mouth.